Black-crowned barwing: Taxonomy

-The first black-crowned barwing sighting was reported in April 1996 at Ngoc Linh, Vietnam.
+The first black-crowned barwing sighting was reported in April 1996 at Ngọc Linh, Vietnam.
 Prior to survey, the central highland area of Vietnam was mostly ornithologically undiscovered.
-Many observations were made by Jonathon Charles Eames and Roland Eve, but took until March 17, 1998 to trap a male bird.
+Many observations were made by Jonathon Charles Eames and Roland Eve, but it took until 17 March 1998 to trap a male bird.
 An official species description was later published in 1999.

 Black-crowned barwings consist of a monotypic group; having no other discovered subspecies.
 They were quickly classified into Actinodura since they are very similar to Actinodura ramsayi in appearance.
 Three plumage differences set them apart; the lores are black, the posterior is darker olive-brown, and the tail feathers are darker with narrower white tips.

 Description

-The black-crowned barwing is the only bird in the Actinodura to have a black crown.
-It has transverse barring on the wings (wingbars) and presence of a crest, which are characters of the Genus Actinodura (barwings).

-Colouration

-The colouration in black-crowned barwings is similar between the sexes.
-They have a grey head and nape, black crown and lore (space between eye and beak), white eye rings, dark brown irises, and dark beak with a flesh coloured tip.
-Its throat is streaked with black-brown on a base of rufous-orange that matches the breast and belly area.
+The black-crowned barwing is the only bird in the genus Actinodura to have a black crown.
+The transverse barring on the wings (wingbars) and the crest are characteristic of the genus.
+The sexes are similar in appearance.
+It has a grey head and nape, black crown and lore (space between eye and beak), white eye rings, dark brown irises, and dark beak with a flesh coloured tip.
+The throat is streaked with black-brown on a base of rufous-orange that matches the breast and belly area.
 The posterior parts of the body (mantle, back, rump, and uppertail coverts) are olive-brown with indistinct dark bars.
 The wings have fine bars on the scapulars (upper wing section) and black-brown with chestnut or orange-buff bars on most of the flight feathers (primaries and secondaries).
 Their long tail is graduated chestnut with white tips and broad black bars.